zyzoe/zoe-zhu/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Data Science Graduate Student
+role: MS in Data Science

 # Organizations/Affiliations to show in About widget
 organizations: